Chief Executive Officer

 - Australian Genomics Community Advisory Group

 I am committed to community engagement, listening and learning to connect people with the support they need and deserve.
-I bring my interest and experience in research and evaluation to inform and impact services, strategies, communications and delivery of programs, projects and goals at both the Genetic Support Network of Victoria as an Administrative Assistant, as well as a Specialist Trauma Counsellor at Safe Steps Family Violence Centre.
-I love the overlap I have between my two roles and have been in each for about a year.
+I bring my interest and experience in research and evaluation to inform and impact services, strategies, communications and delivery of programs, projects and goals at both the Genetic Support Network of Victoria as a Project Assistant, as well as a Volunteer Coordinator at Ovarian Cancer Australia.
 At the Genetic Support Network of Victoria, I get to build on my ability to create, learn, adapt, and manage between the many exciting and competing tasks that we have every day as an organisation.

 Things I love to do: